nickdademo/py_win_unc/index.md

 However, these steps are not usually necessary since merely accessing the UNC path in any way will cause the system to reconnect it.

-**Note: This method does not rely on any internal state management of the class.
+**Note: This method does not rely on any internal state management of the object.
 It is entirely possible to construct a new `UncDirectoryConnection` that is *already* connected by the system.
 In this case, the result of `is_connected` will be `True` even if no calls to [connect](#UncDirectoryConnection_connect) have yet been made.**